Skip to main content

 The Verdict

 If you're choosing between Le Rigmarole and one of Paris's grand French restaurants for a special occasion dinner in the 11th arrondissement, Le Rigmarole is the more interesting decision.
-This is an izakaya in a city that does izakaya rarely and does it well even more rarely — and Le Rigmarole has ranked on the Opinionated About Dining Casual Europe list three consecutive years running (ranked #74 in 2023, #84 in 2024, and climbing back to #71 in 2025).
+This is an izakaya in a city that does izakaya rarely and does it well even more rarely; and Le Rigmarole has ranked on the Opinionated About Dining Casual Europe list three consecutive years running (ranked #74 in 2023, #84 in 2024, climbing back to #71 in 2025).
 That consistency is a meaningful signal in a category where one-season spots are common.
 Book it for a date night or a celebratory dinner where the experience should feel personal rather than ceremonial.

 Portrait

 Le Rigmarole sits at 10 Rue du Grand Prieuré in the 11th arrondissement, a neighbourhood that has gradually become one of Paris's most credible dining destinations without ever feeling like it was engineered to be one.
 The restaurant is an izakaya format in a city whose dining culture skews heavily toward classical French or its modern derivatives.
-That positioning matters: there are very few places in Paris where you can eat at this level of informal, Japanese-influenced cooking, and Le Rigmarole has become the reference point for that category locally.
+That positioning matters: there are very few places in Paris where you can eat at this level of informal, Japanese-influenced cooking, Le Rigmarole has become the reference point for that category locally.

 Chef Robert Compagnon leads the kitchen.
-The izakaya format, for context, is a Japanese dining style built around sharing dishes alongside drinks — it is convivial and paced by the table rather than the kitchen, which makes it well-suited to celebrations and long evenings.
+The izakaya format, for context, is a Japanese dining style built around sharing dishes alongside drinks; it is convivial and paced by the table rather than the kitchen, which makes it well-suited to celebrations and long evenings.
 In Paris, where the dominant mode is either prix-fixe formality or neighbourhood bistro informality, Le Rigmarole occupies a genuinely distinct register.
 For a date or a small group celebration, that matters: the format encourages extended meals without the structured march of a tasting menu.

 For a special occasion, the 11th is a good neighbourhood choice.
-It is less tourist-dense than the Marais or Saint-Germain, and the local dining scene around Rue du Grand Prieuré means you can extend the evening to a bar without going far.
+It is less tourist-dense than the Marais or Saint-Germain, the local dining scene around Rue du Grand Prieuré means you can extend the evening to a bar without going far.
 Check our Paris bars guide and Paris hotels guide if you're planning around the dinner.

 Booking

 Quick reference: 10 Rue du Grand Prieuré, 75011 Paris.
 Open daily 07:00–22:00.
 Booking difficulty: Easy.
 OAD Casual Europe #71 (2025).
-Google 4.7/5 (231 reviews).

 How It Compares

 Where Le Rigmarole has a clear advantage is in the combination of quality and format: OAD-listed quality in an informal, shareable-dishes structure that doesn't require a €200+ per head commitment or a suit.
-For a date or a celebration dinner where the atmosphere matters as much as the food, and where the 11th's neighbourhood feel is part of the appeal, it is the more practical booking than any of the €€€€ venues listed above.
-Pierre Gagnaire is the right call if creative French cooking at the very leading of the market is what you're after; Le Rigmarole is the right call if you want a long, convivial evening without the formality.
+For a date or a celebration dinner where the atmosphere matters as much as the food, where the 11th's neighbourhood feel is part of the appeal, it is the more practical booking than any of the €€€€ venues listed above.
+Pierre Gagnaire is the right call if creative French cooking at the very best of the market is what you're after; Le Rigmarole is the right call if you want a long, convivial evening without the formality.

 For broader Paris dining context, see our full Paris restaurants guide.
 If you're planning a wider French trip, Mirazur in Menton, Flocons de Sel in Megève, Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Paul Bocuse in Collonges-au-Mont-d'Or represent the range of serious dining options across the country.